Recovery · Soft Tissue

 Best for most programs

 A high-density EVA foam roller in the 12-18 inch range covers 90% of what any athlete needs.
 Look for 2-3 lb density foam; too soft and it collapses under body weight, too rigid and compliance drops.
-No texturing required; smooth rollers work just as well for most applications.
+Smooth rollers work just as well as textured ones for most applications.

 What to look for:

 High-density EVA, 6″ diameter, 12-18″ length, solid core.
-Brands like AmazonBasics, Yes4All, and LuxFit consistently deliver a reliable product at this price point.
+AmazonBasics, Yes4All, and LuxFit all deliver a reliable product at this price point.

 Mid-Range: $25-$60